Login with ORCID

 http://purl.org/np/RAj26TjulpgBHXJGe0OwZZZ-cZCJ9WE7ICug5EW2tGH7s RAj26Tjulp "operant research"

-This is a local identifier that was minted when the nanopublication was created. http://purl.org/np/RAj26TjulpgBHXJGe0OwZZZ-cZCJ9WE7ICug5EW2tGH7s#operant-research operant-research asserts that the thing on the left belongs to the class on the right http://www.w3.org/1999/02/22-rdf-syntax-ns#type is a a class represents a set of concrete or abstract things http://www.w3.org/2002/07/owl#Class class .
+This is a local identifier minted within the nanopublication. http://purl.org/np/RAj26TjulpgBHXJGe0OwZZZ-cZCJ9WE7ICug5EW2tGH7s#operant-research operant-research asserts that the thing on the left belongs to the class on the right http://www.w3.org/1999/02/22-rdf-syntax-ns#type is a a class represents a set of concrete or abstract things http://www.w3.org/2002/07/owl#Class class .

-This is a local identifier that was minted when the nanopublication was created. http://purl.org/np/RAj26TjulpgBHXJGe0OwZZZ-cZCJ9WE7ICug5EW2tGH7s#operant-research operant-research connects a formal identifier (left) to an informal human-readable name (right) http://www.w3.org/2000/01/rdf-schema#label is called "operant research" .
+This is a local identifier minted within the nanopublication. http://purl.org/np/RAj26TjulpgBHXJGe0OwZZZ-cZCJ9WE7ICug5EW2tGH7s#operant-research operant-research connects a formal identifier (left) to an informal human-readable name (right) http://www.w3.org/2000/01/rdf-schema#label is called (this is a literal) "operant research" .

-This is a local identifier that was minted when the nanopublication was created. http://purl.org/np/RAj26TjulpgBHXJGe0OwZZZ-cZCJ9WE7ICug5EW2tGH7s#operant-research operant-research connects an identifier (left) to a human-readable definition (right) http://www.w3.org/2004/02/skos/core#definition is defined as follows: "research about operant conditioning" .
+This is a local identifier minted within the nanopublication. http://purl.org/np/RAj26TjulpgBHXJGe0OwZZZ-cZCJ9WE7ICug5EW2tGH7s#operant-research operant-research connects an identifier (left) to a human-readable definition (right) http://www.w3.org/2004/02/skos/core#definition is defined as follows: (this is a literal) "research about operant conditioning" .

-This is a local identifier that was minted when the nanopublication was created. http://purl.org/np/RAj26TjulpgBHXJGe0OwZZZ-cZCJ9WE7ICug5EW2tGH7s#operant-research operant-research states that all instances of the class to the left are also instances of the class to the right http://www.w3.org/2000/01/rdf-schema#subClassOf is a subclass of systematic study undertaken to increase knowledge http://www.wikidata.org/entity/Q42240 research .
+This is a local identifier minted within the nanopublication. http://purl.org/np/RAj26TjulpgBHXJGe0OwZZZ-cZCJ9WE7ICug5EW2tGH7s#operant-research operant-research states that all instances of the class to the left are also instances of the class to the right http://www.w3.org/2000/01/rdf-schema#subClassOf is a subclass of http://www.wikidata.org/entity/Q42240 research .

 Your Candidates Here, the nanopublications of this type are shown that you have already created.
 It might take a minute of two before new nanopublications show up here (after refreshing 🗘). 🗘